How to Increase AOV & Profit Margin This Holiday

 5. Easy Returns, Happy Customers, Better Margins

 There are many reasons why customers would return products during the year, but during the holidays since most people aren't buying for themselves the number of returns can skyrocket.
-The 2017 holiday season saw 28% of the gifts people purchased returned, at a value of $90 billion.
+The 2020 holiday season saw about 13.3% of merchandise sold during the 2020 holiday season to be returned, at a value of $7.66.7 billion.

 So how can you prevent returns from eating away at your bottom line?